-A few recent advancements have really brought the spotlight to generative AI and large language models:
+A few recent advancements have really brought the spotlight to generative Al and large language models:

-ADVANCEMENTS IN TECHNIQUES
+ADVANCEMENTS IN TECHNIQUES:

-Over the past few years, there have been significant advancements in the techniques used to train these models, resulting in big leaps in performance.
+Over the past few years, significant advancements have been made in the techniques used to train these models, resulting in big leaps in performance.
 Notably, one of the largest jumps in performance has come from integrating human feedback directly into the training process.

-INCREASED ACCESSIBILITY
+INCREASED ACCESSIBILITY:

 The release of ChatGPT opened the door for anyone with internet access to interact with one of the most advanced LLMs through a simple web interface.
-This brought the impressive advancements of LLMs into the spotlight, since previously these more powerful LLMs were only available to researchers with large amounts of resources and those with very deep technical knowledge.
+This brought the impressive advancements of LLMs into the spotlight, since previously these more powerful LLMs were available only to researchers with large amounts of resources and those with very deep technical knowledge.

-GROWING COMPUTATIONAL POWER
+GROWING COMPUTATIONAL POWER: